jfxmedia/fxWeather/README.md

 It provides weather forecasts locally and abroad with digested data from the free-use open-meteo.com API.
 I use two APIs in this project, one based on latitude and longitude to find a location, and another to get the object based on these variables.
 This project will be an ongoing project as I am always coming up with new features I want to add, with the goal of publishing it on mobile app stores as a free weather app alternative!

+A featured I implented in this app was the use of localStorage to store favorite cities for a given user.
+I plan to further develop the app using LS for other things like alarms based on weather conditions, comparison feature for cities similar in theory to weatherspark.com.

 ## Features
 - **Current Weather:** Displays current weather conditions.
 - **Weather Forecast:** Provides a 5-day weather forecast.